Stuff We Love

 Digital Meat Thermometer

-The Instant Pot ($100) is the trendiest appliance of 2017 (and ’18) for good reason: It’s a pressure cooker, slow cooker, steamer, rice cooker, yogurt maker, saute pan, and warmer all in one.
-Basically, it’s the solution to all of your dinner dilemmas.
-Here are dozens of easy Instant Pot meals to get you started.
+The Instant Pot ($100) was the trendiest appliance of 2017 (and ’18, and ’19) for good reason: It’s a pressure cooker, slow cooker, steamer, rice cooker, yogurt maker, saute pan and warmer all in one.
+Basically, Instant Pot recipes are the solution to all of your dinner dilemmas.
+Psst: You might want to grab these Instant Pot accessories while you’re at it.

 You’ll quickly become a pie-making pro with the help of this mixing tool.
 Use the pastry blender ($10) to combine wet and dry ingredients when you’re making dough, then bake one of these perfect pie recipes.
 Bonus: If your pastry blender breaks, the company will replace it for free.